 - Cost is not an issue.
 When it comes to the cost of capital punishment, it is important to remember that capital murder cases arise infrequently in New Hampshire.
 They take up a relatively small proportion of the total resources expended on law enforcement, courts and indigent defense in any given year.

 Based on points made by Charles Putnam, Co-Director Justiceworks UNH

 "New Hampshire was right to repeal the death penalty."

 - It is morally wrong.
 Faith leaders from many denominations have united in their opposition to the death penalty.

 - The death penalty does not deter crime.
 A survey of experts from the American Society of Criminology, the Academy of Criminal Justice Sciences, and the Law and Society Association found that 88% of the nation's top criminologists believe the death penalty is not a deterrent.

 - The Criminal Justice System is not infallible, and as long as states impose the death penalty innocent people will be put to death.
 Since the U.S. reinstituted the death penalty in 1973, 139 wrongly convicted people have been released from death row.

 - The death penalty costs significantly more than a life without parole sentence, in some estimates about 10 times the amount.
 This is because of the heightened process that the death penalty requires.
-The average length of time from a sentence of death to an execution is 13 years.
-During that time the taxpayer is footing the expense of the appeals, both by the state and by the defense, since virtually all inmates on death row are indigent.

 - The death penalty ignores the real needs of victims.
 Seeking the death penalty diverts millions of dollars of our scarce resources that could otherwise go into providing critical services to the family of homicide victims.